dskemp/courtdata/content/cases/ot2014/14-556/index.md

 - "Joseph F. Whalen"
 roles:
 - "on behalf of the Petitioners on Q1"
-- "Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting Petitioners on Q1"
+- "Solicitor General, for the United States, as amicus curiae, supporting Petitioners on Q1"
 - "Special Assistant Attorney General of Michigan, on behalf of the Respondents on Q1"
 - "on behalf of the Petitioners on Q2"
 - "Associate Solicitor General of Tennessee, on behalf of the Respondents on Q2"